phax/peppol-commons/README.md

 # News and noteworthy

-* v10.0.0 - work in progress
+* v10.0.0 - 2025-02-03
     * Updated to ph-commons 11.2.0
     * Added new submodule `peppol-ap-helper`
-    * Removed all deprecated stuff
+    * Removed all deprecated classes, methods and fields
-    * Moved some generic class into ph-commons and deprecated the local classes
+    * Moved the following class and methods into ph-commons and removed the local classes and methods
+        * Moved `IURLDownloader` to ph-commons
+        * Moved `ExpiringObject` to ph-datetime
+        * Moved `TrustedCACertificates`, `CRLCache`, `CRLDownloader`, `CRLHelper`, `AbstractRevocationCheckBuilder`, `CertificateRevocationCheckerDefaults`, `ERevocationCheckMode`, `ERevoked`, `IRevokedIndicator` and `RevocationCheckResultCache` to ph-security
+        * Moved method `PeppolKeyStoreHelper.getAllTrustedCertificates` to `KeyStoreHelper`
 * v9.7.2 - 2025-01-08
     * Updated to OpenPeppol eDEC Code Lists v9.0
 * v9.7.1 - 2024-12-20